4 Days Trip to Luxor from Cairo

 • Tour to Dendera and Abydos

-• English speaking professional tour guide.
+• English-speaking professional tour guide.

 • Shopping through famous Bazaars.